oracle/oraclesolaris-contrib/Blog_Supplements/Solaris_IPS_On_Steroids/README.md

 ### Finalizing the Package's Manifest File

-The packages manifest file closes with putting the actual build script we intend to run in its final destination, due diligence mandates that the script requires an environment where scripts can be run, i.e. there's a Oracle Solaris 11.4 core OS and shell scripting is possible:
+The packages manifest file closes with putting the actual build script we intend to run in its final destination, due diligence mandates that the script requires an environment where scripts can be run, i.e. There's a Oracle Solaris 11.4 core OS and shell scripting is possible:

 ```bash
 file lib/svc/method/libzmq-build.sh \